commercelayer/commercelayer-docs-resources/external_tax_calculators/object.md

 # The external tax calculator object

-An external tax calculator object is returned as part of the response body of each successful list, retrieve, create or update API call.
+An external tax calculator object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/external_tax_calculators endpoint</b>.

 ## Fields